Perturbation theory models for LSST-era galaxy clustering: tests with sub-percent mock catalog measurements in Fourier and configuration space: Covariance matrix estimation

 In Figure \ref{fig:param_kmax_cov_inflate} we show the bias parameter estimates obtained from fitting the $r$-band limited galaxy samples to the fiducial model with a 2\%, 5\%, and 10\% inflation of the covariance matrix diagonal.
 We find extremely consistent agreement between essentially all bias parameters across all scale cuts regardless of the choice of diagonal inflation.
 There are slight deviations in the parameter estimates of $b_{\rm{s}}$ for the $m_r<22$ galaxy sample and $b_{\rm{3nl}}$ for the $m_r<24.5$ at large $k_{\rm max}$; however, these parameters are still consistent to within $1 \sigma.$

+Finally, in Figure \ref{fig:gauss_cov} we compare our estimated error on $P_{\rm mm}$ using the subsample covariance with a 5\% inflation of the main diagonal with the Gaussian error approximation given by $\sigma^{\rm Gaussian}_{P_{\rm mm}}=\sqrt{\frac{2P_{\rm mm}^2}{N_{\rm modes}}}$.
+We find agreement between the two methods up to $k \approx 0.15$ $h$/Mpc after which our errors are notably larger than the Gaussian estimate.
+This is consistent with the scales at which non-Gaussian errors are expected to become important at $z=1.01$ \cite{Blot_2015}.

 In summary, inflating the covariance matrix by 5\% does not have a substantial impact on the main conclusions of this paper.
 Although the reduced $\chi^2$, which we use almost exclusively as a relative measure of model goodness of fit, changes considerably after inflating the diagonal of the covariance matrix, the percent level accuracy of our model fits and our bias parameter estimates are unaffected.
+Alongside quantifying the impact of inflating the diagonal of our covariance matrix, we also show that our matter power spectrum errors are consistent with the Gaussian approximation at large scales.
 We leave the exercise of studying the dependence of the covariance matrix on the number of subboxes to a future study.

-\section{Comparison of Matter Power Spectrum with HALOFIT}
+\section{Comparison of matter power spectrum with HALOFIT}

 In Figure \ref{fig:halo_fit_resid} we show the residuals of the computed matter power spectrum and the \textsc{halofit} estimate.
 We find that \textsc{halofit} and our measurement disagree by approximately 5\% with \textsc{halofit} underestimating our measured matter power spectrum at all scales.
 These deviations are likely a result of systematics associated with our power spectrum measurement and the underlying accuracy of \textsc{halofit}.
 We note that inconsistencies between our measured power spectrum and \textsc{halofit} will have a small impact on the conclusions of this analysis in which we considered the ratios of two-point statistics, hence removing any leading order dependence of our results on the \textsc{halofit} estimate.